MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ```

 ### -ActionName
-This parameter is avaialble only in the cloud-based service.
+This parameter is available only in the cloud-based service.

 The ActionName parameter specifies a name for the compliance search action.
 You use this parameter only when you specify multiple compliance searches in the SearchName parameter.